 Jack Kinnaman Scholarships

-Thanks to the generosity of many NEA-Retired members, five NEA-Retired Jack Kinnaman scholarships were awarded during the 2020 Retired Annual Meeting, one more award than was given in 2019.
-Each scholarship amount was $2,500, a significant contribution toward an Aspiring Educator’s higher education costs.
-From the first $1,000 award to one recipient in 2002, the program has grown significantly and now has awarded a total of over $62,500 in scholarship money to 35 Aspiring Educators.
+Thanks to the generosity of many NEA-Retired members, five NEA-Retired Jack Kinnaman scholarships were awarded during the 2023 Retired Annual Meeting.
+Each scholarship amount was $3,500, a significant contribution toward an Aspiring Educator’s higher education costs.
+From the first $1,000 award to one recipient in 2002, the program has grown significantly and now has awarded a total of over $107,000 in scholarship money to 51 Aspiring Educators.

 To learn more about Jack Kinnaman, and for information on how to contribute to this incredibly impactful program, visit this webpage.
 All contributions, regardless of amount, are welcome; in fact, most donations are from small dollar donors who give less than $100.
 To ensure that your contribution is properly credited, please remember to make checks payable to “The NEA Foundation” and in the memo line, reference “Kinnaman Scholarships."